Our vision for the future

 - The Federation of Asian Canadian Lawyers (FACL).

-- KidSafe.
-KidSafe was founded in 1993 by the Vancouver School Board, in collaboration with a core group of supporters, in response to the crucial need for a safe space where children could go when schools were closed.
+- KidSafe was founded in 1993 by the Vancouver School Board, in collaboration with a core group of supporters, in response to the crucial need for a safe space where children could go when schools were closed.
 They operate during winter, spring, and summer breaks, as well as after school, with trauma-informed sessional staff leading to provide children facing adversity with safety, educational programming, place-based field trips, meals, snacks, and more.

 Recruitment

+People are the foundation of our firm.
+We are a proud equal opportunity employer that is committed to inclusion.
+Alexander Holburn sets out this commitment in our recruitment materials.
+We also integrate our training on issues such as unconscious bias into our recruitment efforts.
 This is particularly true in terms of our student recruiting initiatives, where our interview teams are composed with diversity in mind.
-We also provide specific interview training for members of our student interview teams, to ensure that hiring is as fair and objective as possible, and our interviews focus on core competencies, aptitudes, and professional goals — what really matters in hiring.
-Read more about our student hiring practices below.
+We provide specific interview training for members of our student interview teams, to ensure that hiring is as fair and objective as possible, and our interviews focus on core competencies, aptitudes, and professional goals — what really matters in hiring.
+Read more about how we hire through the link below.

 PARTNER